Mood at work: How daily experiences affect your motivation and well-being

 “The pattern we found in our studies suggests that employees who showed high levels of daily hassles were less likely to be satisfied with their jobs, or to increase their job resources and challenging job demands,” argue the researchers.
 “What’s more, employees with higher levels of daily hassles are more likely to disengage from their work and to suffer from negative psychological symptoms, such as stress.”

-The five daily uplifts to increase your mood at work
+What motivates you at work?
+The five daily uplifts to increase your mood

 According to the researchers, if you want to increase your well-being and positive mood at work you should look for the following five daily uplifts in your daily work relations.